der-lukas/framer-Symbols/README.md

 #### Introduction

 This module is based on the earlier exploration of [Andreas Wahlström's createClass-module](https://github.com/awt2542/createClass-for-Framer)

 The idea is to easily create reusable components in Framer, without the hassle of actually writing a class.

 [Weird, chaotic demo](https://framer.cloud/OEfot/)

 #### Getting started

-**Step 1** Download the `symbols-example.framer` project and copy `Symbol.coffee` in your project's `/modules`-folder.
+**Step 1** Download and copy `Symbol.coffee` in your project's `/modules`-folder.

 **Step 2** Require the `Symbol`-module and convert anything you want to reuse into a Symbol